Regression Diagnostics meets Forecast Evaluation: Conditional Calibration, Reliability Diagrams, and Coefficient of Determination: Notions of calibration, reliability diagrams, and score decompositions

 with the latter being equivalent to $\myQ(Y < q_\alpha^+(F)) \leq \alpha$.
-Probabilistic calibration implies unconditional $\alpha$-quantile calibration at every level $\alpha \in (0,1)$, as hinted at by \citet[Section 3.1]{Kuleshov2018}, and proved in our Supplementary Section \ref{sec:PCvsQC}.
+Probabilistic calibration implies unconditional $\alpha$-quantile calibration at every level $\alpha \in (0,1)$, as hinted at by \citet[Section 3.1]{Kuleshov2018}, and proved in our Appendix \ref{sec:PCvsQC}.
 Under technical assumptions, condition \eqref{eq:uncondTcal} simplifies to

 with the classical unbiasedness condition $\myE_\myQ [m_1(F)] = \myE_\myQ [Y]$ arising in the case of the mean or expectation functional.